ItsWidee/PyFrench/README.md

 ## Progress

-The creation doesn't start yet.
+The creation hasn't start yet.
 I'm still thinking on how to do it !

 ## Technologies